amitsaha/amitsaha.github.io/content/redis-sorted-sets.md

 ## Sorted Sets

 Redis' sorted set is a set data structure but each element in the set is also associated with a `score`.
-The set is ordered based on this `score` value.
+It is a hash map but with an interesting property - the set is ordered based on this `score` value.

 This allows us to perform the following operations easily:

 - Retrieve the top or bottom 10 keys based on the score
 - Find the rank/position of a key in the set
-- The score of a key can be updated anytime
+- The score of a key can be updated anytime while the set will be adjusted (if needed) based on the new score

 The section on [sorted sets](https://redis.io/topics/data-types-intro) in the Redis docs has more details on this.